Ayushburman/Introduction-to-Psychology/Facts.md

 such as attractiveness or confidence) can make someone seem smarter, kinder, or more competent.
 7. Anchoring Effect
 8.
-The first number or idea you hear influences later judgments, even if it's arbitrary.
+The first number or idea you hear influences later judgments, even if it's arbitr10.
+Framing Effect

-10. Framing Effect

 People react differently depending on how the same information is presented.
 11. Mere-Exposure Effect